-- (1) Private garages and carports. - (2) Gardening, tool, and storage sheds incidental to the residential use. - (3) Home occupations. - (4) Ground-mounted and building mounted dish antennas. - (d) Conditional Uses.
-(See also Section 13-1-226.) - Community living arrangements which have a capacity for nine (9) or more persons.
-Utilities. - (e) Lot Area and Width.
+- (1) Private garages and carports. - (2) Gardening tools, and storage sheds incidental to the residential use. - (3) Home occupations. - (4) Ground-mounted and building satellite antennas to be located in the side or rear yard only. - (d) Conditional Uses.
+(See also Section 13-1-226.) - (1) Short-term rental of one's residential dwelling unit for no less than 7 consecutive days, and for fewer than 29 consecutive days - Community living arrangements which have a capacity for nine (9) or more persons. - (3) Utilities.
+Public and private utilities, including but not limited to water and sewage

+- pumping stations, water storage tanks, water purification facilities, power and communication transmission lines, electrical power stations and substations, static transformer stations, telephone exchanges, microwave radio relays. - (e) Lot Area and Width.
 (Also see Article E.) Lots shall be a minimum of fifteen thousand (15,000) square feet in area.
-Lot width shall be not less than one hundred (100) feet measured at the setback line except for lots fronting on a cul-de-sac turnaround may have a minimum lot width of not less than ninety (90) feet measured at the setback line.

-(f) Building Height and Area.
-(Also see Article E.)

-- (1) No principal building or parts of a principal building shall exceed thirty-five (35) feet in height.
-No accessory building shall exceed twenty (20) feet in height. - (2) The minimum floor area of a principal building shall be one thousand six hundred (1,600) square feet (excluding attached garage area). - (3) The minimum first floor area of a two (2) story principal building shall be one thousand (1,000) square feet (excluding attached garage area). - (4) A tri-level dwelling shall have a minimum floor area of seven hundred (700) square feet per habitable level. - (5) The sum total of the floor area of the principal building and all accessory buildings shall not exceed thirty-six percent (36%) of the lot area; and the lot coverage for the principal buildings and accessory buildings shall not exceed twenty-five percent (25%) of the lot area.
+Lot width shall be not less than one hundred (100) feet measured at the setback line except for lots fronting on a cul-de-sac turnaround may have a minimum lot width of not less than ninety (90) feet measured at the setback line. - (f) Building Height and Area.
+(Also see Article E.) - (1) No principal building or parts of a principal building shall exceed thirty-five (35) feet in height.
+No accessory building shall exceed twenty (20) feet in height. - (2) The minimum floor area of a principal building shall be one thousand six hundred (1,600) square feet (excluding attached garage area). - (3) The minimum first floor area of a two (2) story principal building shall be one thousand (1,000) square feet (excluding attached garage area). - (4) A tri-level dwelling shall have a minimum floor area of seven hundred (700) square feet per habitable level. - (5) The sum total of the floor area of the principal building and all accessory buildings shall not exceed thirty six percent (36%) of the lot area; and the lot coverage for the principal buildings and accessory buildings shall not exceed twenty-five percent (25%) of the lot area.
 (Ord.
 2004-01) - (g) Setback and Yards.
-(Also see Section 13-1-27 and Article E.) - (1) There shall be a minimum building setback of thirty (30) feet from the right-of-way of all streets. - (2) There shall be a side yard on each side of all principal structures not less than fifteen (15) feet in width. - (3) There shall be a rear yard setback of not less than thirty (30) feet. - (h) Traffic, Loading, Parking, and Access.
-(See Article D.) - (i) Nonconforming Uses, Structures, and Lots.
-(See Article G.) - (j) Performance Standards.
-(See Article H.)
+(Also see Section 13-1-27 and Article E.) - (1) There shall be a minimum building setback of thirty (30) feet from the right-of-way of all streets. - (2) There shall be a side yard on each side of all principal structures not less than fifteen (15) feet in width. - (3) There shall be a rear yard setback of not less than thirty (30) feet.